Laniqiu/norming/README.md

-# dough
+# pies
-common utils and working projects just like dough
+common utils and working projects just like cooking pies data will be stored in /dough/